Fred MacMurray: Career

 MacMurray sang and played saxophone with two of the leading dance bands of the day.
 Firstly with the George Olsen orchestra from 1928 and then Gus Arnheim from 1930.

 Acting

 In 1928, MacMurray chauffeured his mother to Los Angeles for her health and to visit family.
-While there he found work as an extra and continued playing the saxophone with the California Collegians, a vaudeville group that was formed out of the pit orchestra at the Warner Brothers Hollywood Theatre.
+While there he found work as an extra and continued his saxophone playing, then with the California Collegians, a vaudeville group that was formed out of the pit orchestra at the Warner Brothers Hollywood Theatre.
 His extra work was earning him $10 a day.
 The band was hired to appear on Broadway in Three's a Crowd (1930–31) with Fred Allen, Clifton Webb and Libby Holman, resulting in a move to New York City from California.
 MacMurray was offered a role in the production, leading to a further casting in the musical Roberta alongside Sydney Greenstreet and Bob Hope (1933–34).
 MacMurray signed with Paramount Pictures in 1934.